Next Event

 Experiences of Christian Community

 Lakshmi is a writer, researcher, podcaster and practitioner, passionate about sharing the witness of intentional Christian communities (ICCs) as places of profound spiritual and social transformation.
 She is the founder and host of the Dwelling Place podcast and blog which profiles diverse ICCs and shares stories from their community members, leaders and founders.
-She is author of Dwelling Places: The Practice and Witness of Intentional Christian Communities (SCM Press), holds a Master of Divinity specialising in ICC from the Earlham School of Religion (USA), and is a resident at the emegine Rose Community.
-Jonathan, a resident at Hilfield Friary and previous leader of Pilsdon Community, has also written about his 30 years of experience of community and has an upcoming book entitled 'Nurturing the Beloved Community'.
-They will discuss their perspectives of the communities that they have participated in.
+She is author of Dwelling Places: The Practice and Witness of Intentional Christian Communities (SCM Press) and holds a Master of Divinity specialising in ICC from the Earlham School of Religion (USA).
+She works with US and UK community networks to support the ICC movement.
+She currently lives in rural Cumbria, where she is part of the emerging Rose Community, and can daily be found galivanting through fields and woodland, relishing the groundedness of natural being and the dances of the wind.

 Economies of Community